 You have lots to see and do and learn.
 But you must squeeze every drop of value out of those precious experiences in a mere 22 minutes.
 Occasionally, you'll find yourself in the middle of an important exploration when the End Times soundtrack kicks in.
-You feel your stomach drop as you brace yourself for the end.
+Your stomach drops as you brace yourself for the end.
 If you're like me, you'll park your ship and take in the gorgeous view.

 There are similar experiences in Outer Wilds that leave you just as breathless.
-The most obvious example that comes to mind is the Sunless City, built by the Nomai in the underground caverns of Ember Twin for survival, as well as to carry out experiments at the High Energy Lab.
+One that comes to mind is discovering the Sunless City, built by the Nomai in the underground caverns of Ember Twin for survival, as well as to carry out experiments.

 Unfortunately, this underground oasis, ripe with knowledge and secrets for you to uncover, is also quickly being buried in rising sand.
-Once you realize this for the first time, you find yourself immediately overwhelmed by a greater sense of urgency unlike anything you've experienced so far.
+Once you realize this, you find yourself immediately overwhelmed by a greater sense of urgency unlike anything you've experienced so far.

 Unless you find your way to the High Energy Lab, you'll die—crushed between sand and rock.
 It's one thing to fear the end of your solar system, an unavoidable fate to which you've become accustomed with time.
-But it's an entirely different, more dreadful feeling to realize that your death will be a consequence of your curiosity.
-You quickly backtrack, only to find that the entrances you came through are now sealed.
+But it's an entirely different, more dreadful feeling to realize that your death will be a consequence of your own curiosity.
+You quickly backtrack, only to find that the entrances are now sealed shut.

-There's nothing left to do but wait—to eye the level of the sand as it inches its way closer and closer to your doom.
-You climb to higher platforms, but it's futile—you are only prolonging the inevitable.
+There's nothing left to do but to wait—to eye the level of the sand as it inches its way closer and closer to your demise.
+You climb to higher platforms, but it's futile—you're only prolonging the inevitable.
 At long last, you hear a bone-chilling crack.
 Your helmet shatters under the pressure, and your vision dims.

 But there is perhaps no more terrifying fate than death in the void of outer space itself—you become separated from your ship, drifting like a lonely little feather.
 There are planets off in the distance, but they're out of reach.
-You can try getting there using your jetpack, but you'll run out of fuel before you even make it halfway.
-At that point, your suit will begin using oxygen as a propulsion mechanism.
-You are thus left with two choices: either quicken your death, or wait it out.
-Your suit reminds you that none of it matters:
+You can try propelling yourself toward them with your jetpack, but you'll run out of fuel before you even make it halfway.
+At that point, your suit will begin using oxygen for fuel.
+You are thus left with two choices: quickening your death or waiting it out.
+In the end, your suit reminds you that none of it matters:

 60 seconds of oxygen remaining

 I was initially disappointed when I realized that the NPCs in Outer Wilds are, for the most part, static—they remain in the same spot and loop through the same actions, such as observing their surroundings or playing musical instruments.
-Notably, the game also doesn't have any voice acting—you cycle through each NPC's textual dialogue trees (with the one exception being Solanum, who interacts with you through Nomai projection stones and writing).
+Notably, the game also doesn't have any voice acting—you cycle through each NPC's textual dialogue trees.

-The sounds you do hear are limited to the world itself—the distant sound of music, the howling cyclones of Giant's Deep, the bubbling heat of the sun, or the deafening roar of an approaching column of sand on Ash Twin.
-The audio breathes life into Outer Wilds and gives it its charm.
-And it's all thanks to the work of Andrew Prahlow, who's also credited with composing the fantastic Outer Wilds soundtrack—without which the game would completely lose its identity.
+The sounds you do hear are limited to the world itself—the distant echoes of music, the howling cyclones of Giant's Deep, the bubbling heat of the sun, or the deafening roar of an approaching column of sand on Ash Twin.
+The audio breathes life into Outer Wilds and gives it its unmistakable charm.
+And it's all thanks to the work of Andrew Prahlow, who's also credited with composing the fantastic Outer Wilds soundtrack.

-It's basically Earth.
 From its playful audio track to its colorful vegetation and log cabins, Timber Hearth is radiating with comfort.
-It's a place that you and the other Hearthians proudly call home, a nice little corner of the world in which to retire after a long career of space exploration.
+It's a planet that you and your fellow Hearthians proudly call home—a nice little corner of the universe in which to retire after a long career of space exploration.

 There are also plenty of secrets packed into just this one planet.
 It's a taste of what's to come throughout the rest of your experience—minus the comfort, that is.

-You enter through one of the openings in this planet's exterior and feel a sense of unease wash over you.
-An eerie track accompanies you.
-You're essentially blind—a thick fog envelops everything, with jagged spikes protruding from the walls to make navigation that much more of a pain.
-The only things that guide you in here are the glowing orbs of light far off in the distance (Finding Nemo vibes, anyone?).
+You glide through one of the openings in this planet's exterior and feel a sense of unease wash over you.
+An eerie track of white noise accompanies you.
+You can't see a thing—a thick fog envelops everything, with jagged spikes protruding from the walls to make navigation that much more of a pain.
+The only things guiding you are the faintly glowing orbs of light far off in the distance.
 You think to check your map, but it's useless—your location can't be pinpointed.
-Your scout is also in two places at once.
+Your scout is also appearing in two places at once.
 How is this possible?

 Ah, the iconic duo.
-The closest planets to the sun, they're mostly uninhabitable due to the searing heat.
+The closest planets to the sun, the Hourglass Twins are mostly uninhabitable due to the searing heat.
 They're also locked in a never-ending struggle of gravity, with the Ember Twin siphoning much of the sand from the Ash Twin.

 There's not much to see above ground—most of the discoveries you'll make here are down below.
 Tread carefully, though, or you'll meet the same fate that I did.

-The fiery moon that circles above, aply named Hollow's Lantern, fires off volcanic rocks that give the planet its reputation for falling apart.
+The fiery moon that circles above, aptly named Hollow's Lantern, fires off volcanic rocks that give the planet its reputation for... well, falling apart.

 You've seen Giant's Deep from the trailers, but it's even more impressive in game.
-Cyclones continuously ravage this stormy planet, occasionally lifting whole islands from the sea and tossing them out into space.
+Cyclones continually ravage this stormy planet, occasionally lifting whole islands from the sea and tossing them out into space.

-The first planet you always see when you wake up, Giant's Deep houses secrets that are key to reaching the Quantum Moon, as well as the Eye of the Universe itself.
+Giant's Deep is the first planet you see when you wake up during each expedition; it houses secrets that are key to reaching the Quantum Moon, as well as the Eye of the Universe itself.
 To think that all the knowledge you needed was just a current and a cyclone away!

 On the surface, Outer Wilds is "just another space exploration game."
-But peel back the layers, and it's a captivating and philosophical story about life and death.
+But peel back the layers, and it's a captivating and philosophical story about life and the universe.

-It isn't exactly clear where you are, though, and what happened after you exited the Eye.
-It can't be Timber Hearth—you witnessed its destruction by the supernova.
-So is any of it real, or have you already died?
+It isn't exactly clear where you are, though, and what happened after you exited the Eye of the Universe.
+It can't be Timber Hearth—the supernova destroyed it.
+So is any of this real, or have you already died?
 Is your spirit just clinging to the physical world and refusing to let go?

 Whatever it is, it's a beautiful series of events and leaves you with more questions than answers.
 Outer Wilds manages to capture those last few moments elegantly.

-I see this ending as a reflection on life in general.
+I see the Outer Wilds ending as a reflection on the impermanence of life.
 Will this be our fate one day?
 Will we, like the Nomai, pursue some great feat because science compels us—because we see it as our defining purpose—only to fail and wither away before we ever learn whether it's possible?

-If you've been playing the game blindly and experiencing it for yourself, the quote above from Gabbro will ring truest.
-The ostensible "curse" of the time loop was really a blessing in diguise: an opportunity to enjoy life—and to discover what the Nomai could not—before it all comes crashing down.
+If you've been playing Outer Wilds blindly, this quote from Gabbro will ring truest.
+The ostensible curse of the time loop was really a blessing in disguise: an opportunity to enjoy life—and to discover what the Nomai could not—before it all comes crashing down.